 Turkey’s military presence in Qatar serves the stability and peace not only for Qatar but the whole Gulf region, the Turkish president said.

-“No one except for those making plans of chaos should be disturbed by Turkey and the Turkish military presence in the Gulf,” Recep Tayyip Erdogan said in an interview with Qatari daily The Peninsula published on Thursday.
+“No one except for those making plans of chaos should be disturbed by Turkey and the Turkish military presence in the Gulf,” Recep Tayyip Erdogan said in an interview published in The Peninsula on Thursday, the day after his working visit to the Gulf country.

-Touching on Turkey’s position in Syria, Erdogan highlighted that the country has no eye on anyone’s territory and never permanent in the civil war-torn country.
+Touching on Turkey’s position in Syria, Erdogan reiterated that the country has no design on anyone’s territory and is never permanent in the civil war-torn country.
 “When the crisis is permanently resolved, our presence in Syria will come to an end.”

 Since 2016, Turkey has launched a trio of successful anti-terror operations across its border in northern Syria to prevent the formation of a terror corridor and enable the peaceful settlement of residents: Euphrates Shield (2016), Olive Branch (2018) and Peace Spring (2019).

-On Libya, he said that the Government of National Accord is the only legitimate structure in Libya and the legitimacy will succeed there while the putschists will lose.
+On Libya, Erdogan said that the Government of National Accord is the only legitimate structure in Libya and the legitimacy will succeed there while the putschists will lose.

 The Government of National Accord (GNA) was founded in 2015 under a UN-led agreement.
 But efforts for a long-term political settlement have failed due to a military offensive by forces loyal to renegade general Khalifa Haftar, who is backed by Egypt, the United Arab Emirates and Russia.